apocalyptech/advmap/README.md

 and vertical offset (useful in some circumstances to make maps look prettier).
 The offsets are also available as checkboxes inside the room edit dialog.

+When highlighting a connection, `S` can be used to change the "stub" length (how far out the initial line is drawn from the room before it starts connecting to the other room), `P` can be used to change the connection path (straight line, or one of two "kinked" lines), `O` can be used to change the orientation (two-way or one-way), and `T' can be used to change the connection type: regular, ladder, or dotted line.

 Screenshots
 ===========